 Alternative Dispute Resolution Program

-Since December 2005, the National Labor Relations Board’s alternative dispute resolution (ADR) program has assisted parties in settling unfair labor practice cases pending before the Board.
-For parties who have chosen to participate in the ADR program, mediators have assisted parties in reaching settlements in approximately 60% of the cases.
-The Board approved the parties’ settlements in each of those cases.
+The National Labor Relations Board’s alternative dispute resolution (ADR) program assists parties in settling unfair labor practice cases pending before the Board.
+For parties who choose to participate in the ADR program, mediators assist the parties in working on reaching settlements of their case.

 Participation in the Board’s ADR program is voluntary, and a party who enters into settlement discussions under the program may withdraw its participation at any time.
-There are no charged fees or expenses for using the program.
-The Board will provide the parties with an experienced mediator, either a mediator with the Federal Mediation and Conciliation Service or the ADR program director, to facilitate confidential settlement discussions and explore resolution options that serve the parties’ interests.
+No fees or expenses are charged for participation in the program.
+The Board will provide the parties with a trained, experienced mediator to facilitate confidential settlement discussions and explore resolution options that serve the parties’ interests and needs.

 If you have any questions regarding the ADR program, or wish to participate in the program, you may contact the Office of the Executive Secretary at (202) 273-1940.